- Public Works Home

 Who should I call if my sinks don’t drain or my toilets are overflowing?

 Most common household plumbing blockages are caused by grease, roots or foreign objects clogging the service lateral from the house to the City main.
 Call your Plumber first and get the line cleared.
-If after the line has been cleared and inspected you are able to determine that there is a structural failure in the right of way portion of your lateral call Maintenance at (503) 635-0280.
-Once notified, Sewer Maintenance will investigate the issue and determine if the City is responsible for the blockage.
+If after the line has been cleared and inspected you are able to determine that there is a structural failure in the right of way portion of your lateral call Public Works Maintenance at (503) 635-0280.
+Once notified, Public Works Maintenance will investigate the issue and determine if the City is responsible for the blockage.

 Who fixes the the lateral that is in the street or in the public right of way?